10 Free Things to Do in Toronto

 How much does a Toronto shuttle bus cost?

-The airport shuttle fare depends on your destination and the ride tye.
+The airport shuttle fare depends on your destination and ride option.
 Tickets range from $10 for a coach (to set drop-off locations) to $101+ for door-to-door service.

 Discuss your Canadian train vacation with a local travel expert